enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 [!]
 Received: [ret: 0]
 ```

-If you want to hook all the calls to `pthread_create`, you can start using this hook and observe the behavior:
+Optionally, if you want to play more with `Frida` then you will want to hook all the calls to `pthread_create`.
+For doing so, you can start using this hook and observe the behavior.
+Feel free to use this hook:
 ```java
 // int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine) (void *), void *arg);
 var p_pthread_create = Module.findExportByName("libc.so","pthread_create");